-- Apply today
+- Apply Today

-- Application instructions
+- Application Instructions

 - Request Information

-- Graduate bulletin
+- Graduate Bulletin

 - Graduate School Staff

 Course work focuses on human development, psychopathology, assessment, theories of counseling, consultation, crisis and disaster response, ethical and legal issues, multicultural issues and counseling research, as well as individual, group, family and counseling interventions.
 Field experiences, small group experiences and practicum and internships are required and lead to the development of science-practice integration in all of our graduates.

-February 1st for the following fall term.
+February 1 for the following fall term.

 Most of the scholarships and assistantships that we offer go to doctoral students, but occasionally there are assistantships given to master's students.
 We will not know the number of assistantships available to next year's students until our admissions offers are sent out during the middle of the spring semester.

-Master's students who are primary and secondary school teachers in southeastern Wisconsin are eligible for two scholarship opportunities: the Milwaukee Area Teachers Scholarship, which provides scholarships for K–12 teachers from the greater Milwaukee area, and the Catholic Schools Scholarship, which covers part of the tuition for students employed by Archdiocese of Milwaukee schools.
+Master's students who are primary and secondary school teachers in southeastern Wisconsin are eligible for two scholarship opportunities: the Milwaukee Area Teachers Scholarship, which provides scholarships for K–12 teachers from the greater Milwaukee area; and the Catholic Schools Scholarship, which covers part of the tuition for students employed by Archdiocese of Milwaukee schools.
 These scholarships are available only to students enrolled at Marquette.